shopsys/shopsys/docs/introduction/translations.md

 ## Usage

 1. Use a translator for your [translatable texts](#translatable-texts).
-Shopsys Framework implementation of a translator is [`Shopsys\FrameworkBundle\Component\Translation\Translator`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Component/Translation/Translator.php) class.
+Shopsys Platform implementation of a translator is [`Shopsys\FrameworkBundle\Component\Translation\Translator`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Component/Translation/Translator.php) class.
    You can find more in [Symfony translation documentation](https://symfony.com/doc/current/components/translation/usage.html).

 1. Once you have translations in your code, you have to extract them by running `php phing translations-dump`.